ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 responsibilities of an Ethernet switch or bridge if they do not delegate them to another component of the endpoint such as a kernel.
-Those responsibilities are beyond the scope of this document, and include, but are not limited to, the handling of broadcast packets and multicast groups, or the local termination of PAUSE frames.
+Those responsibilities are beyond the scope of this document, and include, but are not limited to, the handling of broadcast packets and multicast groups, topological loop prevention using a spanning tree protocol (STP, RSTP, etc.) {{IEEE802.1Q}}, or the local termination of PAUSE frames.

+Implementations SHOULD be aware of physical topology and work to prevent loops.
+Strategies could include implementing STP or RSTP, or delegating that responsibility to a dedicated ethernet-handling device.

 If an Ethernet proxying endpoint fails to deliver a frame to an underlying Ethernet segment, the endpoint MUST drop the frame.